 LINCOLN - The Nebraska Department of Agriculture (NDA) in conjunction with the United States Department of Agriculture's (USDA) Animal and Plant Health Inspection Service (APHIS) is announcing another confirmed case of highly pathogenic avian influenza (HPAI).
-This brings the total number of cases of HPAI in Nebraska this year to 13.
-The 13th farm is a commercial flock of laying birds in Dixon County.
+This brings the total number of cases of HPAI in Nebraska this year to 14.
+The 14th farm is a backyard flock in Knox County.

-According to NDA State Veterinarian Dr. Roger Dudley, the affected flock will be depopulated and will be disposed of in an approved manner.
-NDA will establish a 6.2-mile control zone, as is USDA policy, around the affected premises.
+According to NDA State Veterinarian Dr. Roger Dudley, the affected flock has been depopulated and disposed of in an approved manner.
 Poultry producers should know the signs and symptoms of HPAI and notify NDA immediately of sick or dying birds.